SystemsApproach/5G/intro.rst

 *Passive Optical Networks (PON)*, colloquially known as Fiber-to-the-Home.
 These access networks are provided by both big and small network operators.
-Global network operators like AT&T run access networks at thousands of points-of-presence across a country like the US, along with a national backbone that interconnects those sites.
+Global network operators like AT&T run access networks at thousands of aggregation points-of-presence across a country like the US, along with a national backbone that interconnects those sites.
 Small regional and municipal network operators might run an access network with one or two points-of-presence, and then connect to the rest of the Internet through some large operator’s backbone.

-In either case, access networks are physically anchored at thousands of points-of-presence within close proximity to end users, each of which serves anywhere from 1,000 to 100,000 subscribers, depending on population density.
+In either case, access networks are physically anchored at thousands of aggregation points-of-presence within close proximity to end users, each of which serves anywhere from 1,000 to 100,000 subscribers, depending on population density.
 In practice, the physical deployment of these ”edge” locations vary from operator to operator, but one possible scenario is to anchor both the cellular and wireline access networks in Telco *Central Offices*.

 Historically, the Central Office—officially known as the *PSTN (Packet-Switched Telephone Network) Central Office*—anchored wired